btc-vision/opnet-node/docs/in-progress/MineableUTXOs.md

 ### Cross-Chain Potential

-The concept is easily ported to any chain with a flexible-enough scripting system or EVM-like environment.
+The concept is easily ported to any chain.
 Hence, **"cross-chain mining"** can unify multiple blockchains' fees into a single collision challenge, allowing miners or users to claim bounties across multiple networks at once.

 ---